PD Educational Video Resources

 PD 101 and PD 201 multidisciplinary presentation from experts

-- PD 101: What You and Your Family Should Know: Listen to this multidisciplinary presentation from experts at Columbia University Irving Medical Center's Parkinson's Foundation Center of Excellence to learn what you need to know if you have Parkinson's disease or have been recently diagnosed.
+• PD 101: What You and Your Family Should Know: Listen to this multidisciplinary presentation from experts at Columbia University Irving Medical Center's Parkinson's Foundation Center of Excellence to learn what you need to know if you have Parkinson's disease or have been recently diagnosed.
 The team will include presentations from Dr. Michelle Troche, Speech and Language Pathologist, Dr. Geri Yu, Physical Therapist, Chaplain Linda Golding, and Ms. Erika Adelman, Licensed Clinical Social Worker.
-The group will cover the meaning of diagnosis, impacts of PD on communication and swallowing, the role of Exercise and physical activity, as well as resources that you should be aware of. [watch video]
+The group will cover the meaning of diagnosis, impacts of PD on communication and swallowing, the role of Exercise and physical activity, as well as resources that you should be aware of.

-- PD 201: When You Want to Know More: Don't miss this presentation that addresses the challenges and solutions of Parkinson's disease as it advances.
-You will hear from Ms. Tyaisha Dillon, a patient advocate living with Parkinson's disease who has had DBS and how she navigates life and its complexities, as well as Dr. Brett Youngerman, Neurosurgeon, on advanced treatment options, Dr. Kimberly Kwei, Movement disorders specialist, discussing DBS and its indications, Dr. Geri Yu, physical therapist on how to manage difficult symptoms, Dr. Justine Dallal-York on managing communication and swallowing challenges, as well as Chaplain Linda Golding. [watch video]
+• PD 201: When You Want to Know More: Don't miss this presentation that addresses the challenges and solutions of Parkinson's disease as it advances.
+You will hear from Ms. Tyaisha Dillon, a patient advocate living with Parkinson's disease who has had DBS and how she navigates life and its complexities, as well as Dr. Brett Youngerman, Neurosurgeon, on advanced treatment options, Dr. Kimberly Kwei, Movement disorders specialist, discussing DBS and its indications, Dr. Geri Yu, physical therapist on how to manage difficult symptoms, Dr. Justine Dallal-York on managing communication and swallowing challenges, as well as Chaplain Linda Golding.

-Parkinson's disease is on the rise | Strategies for coping with the future
+Parkinson’s Disease Is on the Rise: Strategies for Coping with the Future

 Parkinson's Foundation Black History Month

-Parkinson's Foundation Black History Month special podcast featuring Hiral Shah, MD. [listen to the podcast] Note: conversation with Dr. Shah starts at 10:00.
+Note: conversation with Dr. Shah starts at 10:00.

 Living With Parkinson’s Disease